unavi-xyz/wired-protocol/networking/README.md

 ## Home Server

 Each user has a [home server](./home) that they are registered on.
-The home server allows for persistant user identity by giving each player a handle, in the `username@domain` format.
+The home server allows for persistant user identity by giving each player a handle, in the `@username:domain` format.
 The home server also handles authentication for the user, and stores data such as their profile and friends list.